polkadot-fellows/RFCs/text/0105-xcm-improved-fee-mechanism.md

 This RFC can't just change the semantics of the `BuyExecution` instruction since that instruction accepts any funds, uses what it needs and returns the rest immediately.
 The new proposed instruction, `PayFees`, doesn't return the leftover immediately, it keeps it in the `fees` register.
-In order for the proposal to be backwards compatible, `BuyExecution` needs to be slowly rolled out in favour of `PayFees`.
+In practice, the deprecated `BuyExecution` needs to be slowly rolled out in favour of `PayFees`.

 ## Prior Art and References